ToshioCP/Gobject-tutorial/gfm/sec3.md

 This function has a static variable `type` to keep the type of the object.
 At the first call of this function, `type` is zero.
 Then it calls `g_type_register_static` to register the object to the type system.
-At the second or subsequent call, the function just return `type`, because the static variable `type` has been assigned non-zero value by `g_type_register_static` and it keeps the value.
+At the second or subsequent call, the function just returns `type`, because the static variable `type` has been assigned non-zero value by `g_type_register_static` and it keeps the value.
 - 30-40 : Sets `info` structure and calls `g_type_register_static`.
-- 45-63: Main function.
+- 45-64: Main function.
 Gets the type of TDouble object and displays it.
-`g_object_new` is used to instantiate the object.
+The function `g_object_new` is used to instantiate the object.
+The GObject API reference says that the function returns a pointer to a GObject instance but it actually returns a gpointer.
+Gpointer is the same as `void *` and it can be assigned to a pointer that points any type.
+So, the statement `d = g_object_new (T_TYPE_DOUBLE, NULL);` is correct.
+If the function `g_object_new` returned `GObject *`, it would be necessary to cast the returned pointer.
-Shows the address of the instance.
+After the creation, it shows the address of the instance.
+Finally, the instance is released and destroyed with the function `g_object_unref`.

 `example3.c` is in the [src/misc](../src/misc) directory.

 Execute it.

 ~~~
-$ cd misc; _build/example3
+$ cd src/misc; _build/example3
 Registration was a success.
-The type is 55e6ceeef880.
+The type is 56414f164880.
 Instantiation was a success.
-The instance address is 0x55e6ceef2010.
+The instance address is 0x56414f167010.
 ~~~

 ## G_DEFINE_TYPE macro